Nonindustrial Disability Insurance Claim Process

 We will send you the Notice of Eligibility for Nonindustrial Disability Insurance or Nonindustrial Disability Insurance - Family Care Leave (NDI-FCL) (DE 8500) with your approved time period.
 We will also send an Authorization to Pay Nonindustrial Disability Insurance or Nonindustrial Disability Insurance - Family Care Leave (NDI-FCL) (DE 8500A) to your employer with your authorized time period.

 Eligible for Benefits

-Ineligible for Benefits
+Not Eligible for Benefits

-For more information, visit Appeals.
+For more information, visit State Disability Insurance Appeals.

-If you have been approved to go back to work before the physician/practitioner’s estimated date of recovery, complete the DE 8500 and return it to the EDD.
+If you have been approved to go back to work before the physician/practitioner’s estimated date of recovery, complete the DE 8500 and return it to us.
 If you previously recovered or returned to work and became ill or injured again, immediately file a new claim form (DE 8501) and report the dates you worked.